evazhang612/sokt-landing/index.md

 <!-- Ending click counter. -->

 Note: if you saw this via a Google ad - I'm doing a small AB experiment on search results for fun.
-Click the below to vote if you saw this via an ad.
+Click the below to vote on whether you saw my website through an ad.